beyzaatay/HelpingHand/README.md

 3. Click on an aid ad.
 4. Learn the location and details of the ad.
 5. Find aid points on the map.
-6. Manage your personal information from your profile page.
-7. Apply to create an aid point.

 ## With HelpingHand: